 • Make sure your driveway/walkways are safe and well lit for lots of foot traffic.
 Replace outdoor lights if necessary.

 • I.D. young kids.
 I love this idea – Safety Tat produces temporary safety tattoos to, as they say, “determine which witch is which.”
 SafetyTat founder, Michele Welsh, mother of three, recommends you write your cell phone number on the tattoo and apply to your child’s arm or hand.
 You can customize the tattoos and store for future trips to amusement parks or school field trips.
-For Halloween, which is soon, visit the company’s website to find retailers near you.
-Some products are also available at AAA Travel stores.

 I’ll share a few here:

 • Only visit well-lit houses and remain outside rather than entering the house.

 • If possible, wear clothing that is bright, reflective and flame retardant.
 [Editor’s note: They also recommend you apply reflective tape to the Halloween candy bag.]